 Compensation plays an important role in achieving short and long-term business objectives that ultimately drive business success.
 The Company's compensation philosophy is to foster entrepreneurship at all levels of the organization through, among other things, the granting of stock options, which will be a significant component of executive compensation.
-This approach is based on the assumption that the performance of the Common Share price over the long term is an important indicator of long-term performance.
+This approach assumes that the performance of the Common Share price over the long term is an important indicator of long-term performance.